-The Senneville East Property is located in the eastern part of the Abitibi Greenstone Belt, about 30 km north of the gold mining centre of Val-d’Or.
-It is comprised of 62 claims which extend from just east of Highway 397, where it adjoins the Senneville West and South Groups of claims, to the contact area of the Pascalis Batholith.
+The Senneville Claim Group comprises of three contiguous properties totalling 151 claims (90 sq km) referenced as Senneville South – 9 claims, Senneville West – 80 claims, and Senneville North – 62 claims.
+The Senneville East claims are located in the eastern part of the Abitibi Greenstone Belt, about 30 km north of the gold mining centre of Val-d’Or and extend from just east of Highway 397, where they adjoin the Senneville West and South claims, to the contact area of the Pascalis Batholith.

-In 2012, the most recent drilling program by the previous claim holder focussed on defining the south eastward extension of the Cere gold showing onto the present Senneville East Group.
-Both the showing and the drill holes are now within the Senneville Groups of claims.
-Two of three drill holes reported values of 9.79 g/t/1m and 11.03 g/t/1m.
+Previous work on the Senneville south claims includes an old trench approximately 75 meters in length, called the Céré zone, which was excavated in 1946 and returned a value of 49.5 g/t Au (manual sample).
+In 2012 a drilling program by a previous claim holder focussed on defining the south eastward extension of the Cere gold showing onto the present Senneville East claims.
+Both the showing and the drill holes are now within the Senneville East claims.
+Two of three drill holes reported values of 9.79 g/t Au over1metre and 11.03 g/t Au over 1 metre.
 These intersections remain to be followed up to the southeast.

-Historic anomalous base metal values from drilling and surface sampling are sufficiently encouraging to warrant the drilling of untested geophysical anomalies.
+This 80 claim group is contiguous with the Senneville South claims and is north of, and contiguous to Probe Metals Val-d;Or East project.
+Further south QMX Gold reported on December 2, 2020, a 53% increase in indicated resources and a 100% increase in inferred resources at their Bonnefond South property.
+Historic anomalous base metal values from drilling and surface sampling on the senneville North claims are sufficiently encouraging to warrant the drilling of untested geophysical anomalies.
 Additionally, these values may be the expression of deep mineralization which would require deep penetrating geophysical methods, such as magnetotellurics (MT),